Asteroids and Comets

 Leonid Meteor

-Our solar system is filled with all sorts of interesting objects.
-Scientists are continuously studying these objects.
-Asteroids and comets are two kinds of bodies that orbit our sun and that scientists are still learning more about.
-Recent scientific studies have put asteroids and comets in the news.
+In addition to the sun and the planets, our solar system consists of all sorts of interesting objects.
+Asteroids and comets are two kinds of bodies that orbit our sun.
+Scientists are continuously studying these objects and learning more about them.
 Let's take a closer look.

 Asteroids